What's the point of handing in a transfer request? FourFourTwo investigates...

 “Think about it.
 If you’re in a job and you know that the guy you’re working with day in day out doesn’t really want to be there, it changes how you feel about them.”

-Barry Silkman, however, disagrees.
-Once a midfielder for Man City and Leyton Orient, these days the 61-year-old cockney is a no-nonsense agent, who has presided over a truckload of moves, including Demba Ba’s arrival in England with West Ham.
+Barry Silkman disagrees.
+Once a midfielder for Manchester City and Leyton Orient, these days the sexegenarian cockney is a no-nonsense agent, who has presided over a truckload of moves.
 His views on the sanctity of transfer requests are a touch more pragmatic.

 “It’s a waste of time,” he tells FFT, bluntly.
 “Those days have gone, years and years ago, because clubs know when you’re not happy.
 You go and see the manager, you might go and see the chairman, you tell them you’re not happy and you want to leave for whatever reason.
 To hand in a transfer request doesn’t put you any closer to leaving – we’ve moved on from those old fashioned days.”

 The man’s got a point.
-A cursory look at the official transfer list on to the PFA website shows that, at the time of writing, there are just four players listed for transfer of all the hundreds in the Premier and Football Leagues.
+A cursory look at the official transfer list on to the PFA website shows that there are often just a few players listed for transfer from all the hundreds in the Premier and Football Leagues.

-Given the vast amount of dressing room upheaval this summer, the wasteland of the transfer list almost seems an oversight.
-But, according to PFA chief executive Gordon Taylor, who oversaw Luis Suarez’ recent release clause debacle, such a sparse list of ‘available’ players is commonplace nowadays.
+Given the vast amount of dressing room upheaval evert summer, the wasteland of the transfer list almost seems an oversight.
+But, according to PFA chief executive Gordon Taylor, such a sparse list of ‘available’ players is commonplace nowadays.

 Loyalty and legality